Houski/struct_to_string/README.md

 A Rust procedural macro crate for converting struct definitions into a string representation.

-Useful for scenarios like API documentation where you want to display your Rust structs on a webpage.
+Useful for things like API documentation where you want to display your Rust structs on a webpage.

 ## Installation